rafaelqueiroz89/design_patterns_in_csharp/README.md

 There are also <i>Architecture Patterns</i>, that stands out for MVC (Model-View-Controller) or MVVM (Model View View-Model) that won't be covered in this repository.

+Note that this repository stands for KISS (<i>keep it stupidly simple</i>) so there are no separation of class in files or helper classes, all is done in one document.

 /*Some considerations: */

 <b>When to use the Builder and the Factory?</b>